 Above, we have a router that I will call ‘DHCP’.
 The router and computer are connected to each other using a simple switch and in the same VLAN.
 We will use the 192.168.12.0 /24 subnet for this demonstration.
 Let’s prepare the interface first:

 DHCP(config)#interface fastEthernet 0/0 DHCP(config-if)#no shutdown DHCP(config-if)#ip address 192.168.12.1 255.255.255.0

 DHCP(config)#ip dhcp pool MYPOOL DHCP(dhcp-config)#network 192.168.12.0 255.255.255.0

-Use the ip dhcp pool command to create a DHCP pool and give it a name.
+ip dhcp pool command to create a DHCP pool and give it a name.
 This DHCP pool will use network 192.168.12.0 /24.
-Basically this is all you have to do to get DHCP server going, there is no need to start a service or something.
+Basically, this is all you have to do to get the DHCP server going, there is no need to start a service or something.
 We can verify that we have DHCP clients using the following command:

 DHCP#show ip dhcp binding Bindings from all pools not associated with VRF: IP address Client-ID/ Lease expiration Type Hardware address/ User name 192.168.12.2 0063.6973.636f.2d63.
 Mar 02 2002 12:24 AM Automatic 6330.372e.3132.3265.
 2e30.3030.302d.4661.
 302f.30

-Above you can see that we have a DHCP client and it received IP address 192.168.12.2.
-In production networks we will also use DHCP to hand out some other useful things like a default gateway, DNS server and more.
+Above, you can see that we have a DHCP client that received IP address 192.168.12.2.
+In production networks, we will also use DHCP to hand out some other useful things like a default gateway, DNS server, and more.
 Let’s see how we can do this:

-Something else you might want to do is exclude a number of IP addresses.
-With the configuration so far our DHCP server will hand out IP address .2,3,4,5,6 etc. Here’s how to do it:
+Something else you might want to do is exclude some IP addresses.
+With the configuration so far, our DHCP server will hand out IP addresses .2,3,4,5,6, etc. Here’s how to do it: